terriann/Simply-Pinterest-WordPress-Plugin/README.md

 A WordPress Pinterest sharing plugin.
 Perfect for DIY, craft, lifestyle &amp; photography blogs to promote your content easily with just the right bells &amp; whistles.
 It will overlay a Pinterest branded over the images in your content with the ability to customise how, when and where the buttn shows up.
 With a bubble showing how many times a post has been shared your popular posts will stand our with a higher viral success rate!

-What makes this a "better" Pinterest plugin?
+What makes this a "simple" Pinterest plugin?
 It's built by a web developer who crafts & blogs in her free time, that means she built this plugin to work for marketing Pinterst on her own content.
 It's no frills and easy to setup and doesn't require you to change the way you write and publish your posts.
 Plus, it's free.

 ##Plugins Supported
 We would like to strive to support all the major plugins but the code should be specifically tested on an instalation using the following plugins: